-- All marketing, advertising, promotion, public relations and related sponsor servicing expenses. - The production of opening ceremonies, ancillary events (fan zone, cabaret) and other in game ceremonies. - Various event administration expenses, including but not limited to staffing, furnished offices, meeting rooms, salaries, IT needs and utilities. - Media services and related expenses as referenced in Appendix F - Insurance including content and event cancellation insurance - Production of four (4) Host Organizing Committee rinkboards.
+- All marketing, advertising, promotion, public relations and related sponsor servicing expenses - The production of opening ceremonies, ancillary events (fan zone, cabaret) and other in game ceremonies - The Centennial Cup awards and protocol programs - Various event administration expenses, including but not limited to staffing, furnished offices, meeting rooms, salaries, IT needs and utilities - Media services and related expenses as referenced in Appendix F - Insurance including content and event cancellation insurance - Production of four (4) Host Organizing Committee rinkboards.
 Approximate costs are \$250.00 per board, with two (2) boards required for each position.

-Tickets - The Host Organizing Committee must reserve or provide the following tickets as part of hosting the Esso Cup.
+Tickets - The Host Organizing Committee must reserve and meet the following ticket requirements.

-- Two hundred (200) complimentary VIP Tickets will be provided to Hockey Canada for each game of the tournament.
-These tickets will be used for corporate partners and Hockey Canada volunteers. - Two hundred (200) regular tickets will be reserved by the Host Organizing Committee for each game for the participating teams.
+- Two-hundred (200) complimentary VIP Tickets will be provided to Hockey Canada for each game of the tournament.
+These tickets will be used for corporate partners and Hockey Canada volunteers. - Two-hundred (200) regular tickets will be reserved by the Host Organizing Committee for each game for the participating teams.
 These tickets will be held up to 48 hours in advance of each round robin game for the competing teams to be able to purchase.
 The tickets held for the semi-final and final will be held up to 12 hours in advance depending on game times.
-If the competing teams do not purchase the tickets, they will be returned to the host for sale. - Identify a suitable space for the player tribune. - Hockey Canada holds the right to negotiate a split on ticket revenue with the Host Organizing Committee.

-A Hockey Canada support & service fee based on gross single and package pricing shall apply to all tickets distributed for the Championship.
+If the competing teams do not purchase the tickets, any unsold tickets will be returned to the host for sale. - Twenty (20) complimentary VIP Tickets will be provided to the CJHL for each game of the tournament.
+These tickets will be used by the CJHL and/or its member leagues for VIPS, corporate partners and volunteers. - Identify a suitable space for the player tribune. - Hockey Canada holds the right to negotiate a split on ticket revenue with the Host Organizing Committee. - A Hockey Canada support & service fee based on gross single and package pricing shall apply to all tickets distributed for the Championship.
 The fee will be determined when final ticket prices are established.

 50/50 - The 50/50 is a Host Organizing Committee Expense should they choose to host draws.